Anseriformes / Anatidae / Mareca

 Description

-This medium-sized dabbling duck measures 46-53 centimeters in length with a wingspan of 79-91 centimeters.
-Males weigh 422-770 grams, significantly heavier than females.
-The breeding male is a striking bird with finely vermiculated grey plumage covering most of the body.
-Its most distinctive feature is the long sickle-shaped tertial feathers that cascade down its back.
-The large head displays dark green coloration with a white throat, dark green collar, and bronzed crown.
-The vent region shows an eye-catching pattern of yellow, black, and white.
-Females are uniformly dark brown, resembling female wigeons but distinguished by their longer grey bills.
-Eclipse males resemble females but appear darker on the back and head.
-In flight, both sexes show pale grey underwings and a blackish speculum bordered with a white bar.
-Juveniles are buffer than females with shorter tertials.
+Males and females measure 46–53 cm (18–21 in) in length, with wingspans of 79–91 cm (31–36 in).
+Weight ranges from 422–770 g (14.9–27.2 oz), with males heavier than females.
+The breeding male has finely vermiculated grey body plumage, long sickle-shaped tertials hanging off its back, a dark green head with a white throat, dark green collar, and bronzed crown.
+The vent region is patterned in yellow, black, and white.
+The female is dark brown, resembling a female wigeon, with a long grey bill.
+Eclipse males resemble females but are darker on the back and head.
+Young birds are buffer than females with short tertials.
+In flight, both sexes show a pale grey underwing and a blackish speculum bordered with a white bar on the inner edge.

 Identification